Tracking Climate Change

-Climate change refers to major changes in temperature, precipitation, wind, and other meteorological factors, that occur over several decades or longer.
+Climate refers to temperature, precipitation, wind, and other meteorological factors that occur over several decades or longer.

 Extreme heat events, or heat waves, are warmer than normal air masses that last for several days.
 High temperatures can cause major problems for people without air conditioning or those living in urban areas.
 CDC tracks the effects of an extreme heat event by collecting and reviewing the number of health conditions reported from local hospitals and the number of deaths reported from state health departments.
 Reviewing these national data help scientists make comparisons between environmental conditions and health problems.